tombrisland/media-type-detect/README.md

 * Implement detectors to cover the remainder of the functionality
 * AWS lambda function implementation
 * Shuffle recently used rules to the top of the vector
+* Multiple threads for running the rules for individual mimes